KnowageLabs/Knowage-Documentation/chapter_3/create_multidimension/olap.rst

     Changing the hierarchies.

-We give an example of the output when the hierarchy “All Customers” is selected in first next figure and hierarchy “Customers by segment” in the second next figure.
+Below an example of the output in case the hierarchy *All Customers* is selected and in case the hierarchy *Customers by segment* is selected.

 .. _timehierarchieshowsdays:
 .. figure:: media/image159.png